vegashero/vegashero/readme.txt

 Yes, you will still be able to use the plugin and the games imported up to that date.
 You will get new game updates & support as long as you renew annually.
 We give a large 50% discount on renewal prices.

 CAN YOU RECOMMEND A COMPATIBLE CASINO THEME?
 Yes, we also sell a 100% compatible themes which you can buy in a bundle with the plugin.
-Check out our casino theme here and sportsbook theme here.
+Check out our casino and sportsbook theme here: https://vegashero.co/downloads/vegashero-theme/

 == Screenshots ==
 1. Lobby preview